Friday, October 31, 2014

 A Church for all Seasons

 Maramures is a traditional region of Romania that has managed to cling to its rural ways despite the communist era.
 We were lucky to have a wonderful two day homestay with Ramona and her family in the village of Vadu Izei.
-Nicolae gave us a guided tour of the region with a picnic lunch overlooking the small village of Breb out in the countryside (although I seem to recall that Prince Charles (well, his trust) had bought a few houses in the village).
-The tour included a "happy" painted cemetery, the Sighetu Communist era prison now a holocaust museum, an example of a heritage listed wooden church, a farm using antiquarian water-driven tools, a tasting of local liquor and then to right all wrongs, a visit to a monastery.
+Nicolae gave us a guided tour of the area with a picnic lunch overlooking the small village of Breb out in the countryside.
+I seem to recall that Prince Charles (well, his Trust) had bought a few houses in the village.
+Our tour included a "happy" painted cemetery, the Sighetu Communist era prison now a holocaust museum, an example of a heritage listed wooden church, a farm using antiquarian water-driven tools, a tasting of local liquor and then to right all wrongs, a visit to a monastery.

-Not more cream cakes for a a picnic lunch!
+Not cream cakes at a a picnic lunch!

 Budesh Josani Church _UNESCO listed wooden church